 This page contains:

-• What is a Sender ID?
+• What is an SMS Sender ID?

 • What is the SMS Sender ID Registry?

-Text scams are undermining the Short Message Service (SMS) communications channel in Ireland, with consumers and organisations losing trust in SMS.
+Unfortunately, text message scams are seriously undermining the SMS communications channel in Ireland, with consumers and organisations losing trust in SMS.
+Research estimates the quantifiable harm to consumer and businesses in Ireland from scam texts is €115 million.

-What is a Sender ID?
+What is an SMS Sender ID?

 A2P SMS messages often include an alphanumeric originating address (e.g., 234BANK) to indicate who sent the message – this is called the SMS Sender ID.
+SMS Sender IDs differ from phone numbers as they also include letters and/or permitted characters (e.g., space, hyphen, comma).

 What is the SMS Sender ID Registry?